robkitro/accounts/README.md

 Deployed on heroku

-Take a look at https://serene-castle-9311.herokuapp.com/records
+Take a look at https://robkitro-accounts.herokuapp.com/records

-Other stuff as it comes up
+Refresh browser after each input

+AJAX is coming...